If you have a request concerning your medical records, please visit our data subject request portal here.

 We use the information we collect about you to:

-- Provide and improve our Services: We use information we collect to provide and analyze how you use our Services, develop new products and services, and improve functionality, efficiency, and quality of our Services.
+- Provide and improve our Services and Sites: We use information we collect to provide and analyze how you use our Services / Sites, develop new products and services, and improve functionality, efficiency, and quality of our Services / Sites.
+We have a legitimate interest to properly manage and administer our relationship with you and to ensure that we are effective and efficient as we can be.

 - Perform data analytics for patient outcomes: The information we collect is anonymized and aggregated to perform data analytics.
-That helps us improve the quality of our Services, optimize our algorithms for HF10 Therapy, and present patient outcomes to current and prospective customers.
+This data helps us improve the quality of our Services, optimize our algorithms for HF10 Therapy, and present patient outcomes to current and prospective customers.
+We have a legitimate interest to manage our business and improve our Services / Sites.

-- Coordinate travel for events: We use your contact information to coordinate travel arrangements if you attend a Nevro-hosted professional education event that requires you to travel outside of your city.
+- Coordinate events and manage visitors: We use your name and contact information to coordinate events where you are attending including, travel arrangements if you attend a Nevro-hosted professional education event that requires you to travel outside of your city.
+Where we process visitor personal data it is in our legitimate interest to keep our offices secure and manage our business.

-We share information about you with third party service providers only in the manner described below:
+We share information about you with third parties as follows:

-- Service providers: We provide your information to other third party service providers to help us perform our Services.
+- Service providers: We provide your information to third party service providers to help us perform our Services and operate the Sites.
 These service providers are authorized to use your information only as necessary to provide services on our behalf and under our direction.
 We use service providers for business activities such as relationship management, content management, data center hosting services, customer support, document management, marketing, and email administration.
+We also provide your personal data to professional advisors (for example, accountants, lawyers or other consultants) and, independent public accountants and auditors, authorized representatives of internal control functions.

-- Nevro Corp. and Nevro affiliated companies: We share information we have about you with our affiliated companies to operate and improve our Services.
-Nevro affiliated companies are owned or operated by us.
+- Nevro Corp. and Nevro affiliated companies: As necessary, we share information we have about you with our affiliated companies to operate and improve our Services.
+Nevro affiliated companies are owned or operated by Nevro Corp.
 This Notice applies to the information we share with our affiliates.

 - Legal purposes: We disclose your information when we believe that disclosure is (1) reasonably necessary to comply with any applicable law, regulation, subpoena, legal process or enforceable governmental request; (2) necessary to enforce the provisions of this Notice; or (3) necessary to protect against harm to the rights, property, or safety of Nevro, our customers, or the public as required or permitted by law.

-Your Choices: Where appropriate or legally required, we will describe how we use personal information we collect so you can make choices about how your data is used.
+Where appropriate or legally required, we will describe how we use personal data we collect so you can make choices about how your data is used.
 You can notify us during the information collection process and change your preferences at any time.

 - Patient care communications: Subject to applicable law, we may call, email, or send SMS texts after your procedure to schedule appointments and facilitate follow up treatment.